zowe/docs-site/docs/user-guide/ze-usage.md

 1. Navigate to the explorer tree.
 2. Open the **DATA SETS** bar.
 3. Open a profile.
-4. Click the PDS member (or PS) that you want to download.
+4. Select the PDS member (or PS) that you want to download.

-    **Note:** To view the members of a PDS, click the PDS to expand the tree.
+    **Note:** To view the members of a PDS, click on the PDS to expand the tree.

     The PDS member displays in the text editor window of VSC.
 5. Edit the document.